-Since version 0.15.0 Stellarium supports the subset of double stars from WDS which have HIP v0.15.0 identificators (i.e., stars from the Hipparcos catalog).
+Since version 0.15.0 Stellarium supports the subset of double stars from WDS which have HIP identificators (i.e., stars from the Hipparcos catalog).
 Stellarium's Catalog of Double Stars is based on the "The 2001 US Naval Observatory Double Star CD-ROM.
 I. The Washington Double Star Catalog" (Mason et al., 2001).
-Cross reference data for WDS and HIP designations is based on the
+Cross reference data for WDS and HIP designations is based on the XHIP catalog (Anderson and Francis, 2012) through the astronomical database SIMBAD (Wenger et al., 2000).